glogiotatidis/mcp-servers/sklavenitis-mcp-server/README.md

 Adding to cart requires **2 steps** (both handled automatically):

 1. POST to add product (SKU + quantity)
+   - If no delivery slot selected: Returns HTML with available slots
+   - If slot already selected: Returns JSON with success/error status

-2. POST to select delivery slot (auto-selects next day 7-9am)
+2. POST to select delivery slot (only if needed)

-If step 2 is skipped, items won't appear in cart - this is handled correctly by the client.
+   - Automatically extracts first available slot from API response
+   - Skips this step if a slot is already selected

+3. Verifies product was added by checking cart contents

+The client handles both scenarios seamlessly and validates all additions.

 ## Troubleshooting